Bridgeless-Project/cosmos-sdk/x/distribution/spec/05_hooks.md

 * The validator period is incremented.
 * The slash event is stored for later use.
   The slash event will be referenced when calculating delegator rewards.

+## Fund Community pool from module account

+* triggered-by: `staking.burnBondedTokens`, `staking.burnNotBondedTokens`

+Amount of slashed tokens is sent to community pool from `Bonded` and `NotBonded` pools instead of being burnt.
+This approach helps not to decrease total tokens supply when validator is slashed.